abuseofnotation/time/timeandcausality_notes.md

+On society, and ideologies as a medium for forming concepts of truth
+---

 ...Our stance as humans, however *is not like this* as some of these images are clearly embedded into our minds.

 We, people, pay attention to, and live in arrangements that are representable by mental images.
 These arrangement together compose our world `M`.
 Because of that, it is normal that we often neglect the second type of arrangements, those that belong to `W`, those that cannot be represented.

+The society's spell
+- Computers
+- We create our own world.

+On not caring as means of regaining our sanity and on the lack of goal as a goal.
+===

+- Perception of time as a fractal
+- The lack of ideology as ideology.
+- On mistakes
+- On problems

 God and self